shenanigans/node-doczar/README.md

 To help make your documentation easier to navigate, doczar supports automatic links to another `Component`.
-An additional note about value types: if you start a type with a delimiter character, it is scoped as if you were creating a new comment at the same line in the same file.
+An additional note about value types: if you start a type with a delimiter character, it is scoped to the link's position in the current file.
+It is **not** scoped to the surrounding declaration.
 ```c
 /**     @module NoduleHeap
     A monad heap of [Nodule](.Nodule) instances.
 Not to be confused with